knative/docs/docs/eventing/samples/apache-camel-source/README.md

 A source based on Paho (like the provided [MQTT CamelSource](source_mqtt.yaml)) allows to bridge any MQTT broker to a Knative resource, automatically converting IoT messages to Cloudevents.

-To use the "MQTT" source, you need a MQTT broker running and reachable from your cluster.
+To use the MQTT source, you need a MQTT broker running and reachable from your cluster.
 For example, it's possible to run a [Mosquitto MQTT Broker](https://mosquitto.org/) for testing purposes.

 First, edit the [MQTT CamelSource](source_mqtt.yaml) and put the